KonstantKuz/ObjectPooler/ReadMe.md

 ﻿# **How to work with pooler in editor**
-First you need to create pool or poolgroup asset
+<p>First you need to create pool or poolgroup asset

 ![create](https://github.com/KonstantKuz/ObjectPooler/blob/master/TutorScreenshots/create.png)